 Sombra Warm Therapy Pain Relieving Gel is a pain relieving gel that I use both personally and professionally in my massage therapy practice.
 It provides warmth without burning heat and works for relieving tightness and pain.
 Applying Sombra to the muscles on the inside and front of the leg, down to the top of the foot to the big toe can help reduce pain and tightness caused by the extensor hallucis longus muscle.
 I recommend Sombra for chronic pain and pain from arthritis.

-The graduated compression socks have become a go-to for both amateur and professional athletes for lower leg, ankle and foot injury recovery.
+Eurosocks Over The Calf Compression Socks have become a go-to for both amateur and professional athletes for lower leg, ankle and foot injury recovery.
 Graduated compression helps relieve pain from muscle stiffness and soreness as well as discouraging inflammation.
 The socks wickable fabric keeps skin dry and DryStat technology inhibits the growth of odor causing microbes.
-The over the calf style works very well for extensor hallucis longus muscle recovery as the sock will cover the entire muscle.
+The over the calf style works very well for extensor hallucis longus muscle support and recovery as the sock will cover the entire muscle.
 If you suspect or have been treated for blood clots, consult with a doctor before using compression on the lower legs.

-Self Treatment For Shin Splints and Low Leg Pain
+Self Treatment For Low Leg, Foot, and Big Toe Pain

-Do you know that knots and other dysfunction in the extensor hallucis longus muscle contributes to pain in the lower leg going into the foot and big toe?
+Do you know that small "knots" and other dysfunction in the extensor hallucis longus muscle contribute to pain in the lower leg going into the foot and big toe?

-If you have shin splints, low leg, ankle, and foot pain, I recommend that you purchase Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief Mr. Davies explain the trigger point phenomenon and muscle pain in everyday language.
+If you experience this pain, I recommend that you purchase Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief.
+Mr. Davies explain the trigger point phenomenon and muscle pain in everyday language.
 But what makes this book worth its weight in gold are the individual muscle trigger point treatments that Davies has compiled.
 His diagrams and step by step instructions help you locate which muscles are contributing to your pain, how to find the trigger point and treat it.
-If you suffer with unresolved lower leg, shin splints, and foot pain I highly recommend this book.
+If you suffer from unresolved lower leg, shin splints, and foot pain I highly recommend this book.
 It takes time and practice to master finding trigger points, but once you learn you have a tool and method to help relieve muscle pain throughout the body.
 This book is a must-have for anyone interested in finding the cause and self-treating muscle pain.